National Amputee Golf Association

 DRESS CODE: “Proper golf attire is required on all the courses.
 For men, proper golf attire consists of a polo-style shirt with collar, turtleneck or mock turtleneck shirt, and slacks or Bermuda-length shorts.
 For women, proper golf attire consists of polo-style shirt with collar or other suitable shirt or blouse with or without a collar, and slacks, skirt or Bermuda-length shorts.
 Golf shoes with metal spike alternatives are required; however soft-soled shoes and tennis shoes are acceptable.”

-PRACTICE ROUNDS: Practice rounds can be booked by registered players to play up to 14 days in advance of the tournament by calling the Whisper Creek Golf Club clubhouse at (847) 515-7682 or clicking the Book a Tee Time here or on the Whisper Creek Website.
-We are being offered the residential weekend rates for practice rounds.
-The rates are $62 before 11am, $55 between 11am and 2pm and $35 after 2 pm.
-Please notify the clubhouse that you are with the National Amputee Golf Association when you book your practice round to get these special rates.
-Rounds will be booked based on availability.
+PRACTICE ROUNDS: Practice rounds can be booked by registered players to play up to 14 days in advance of the tournament by calling the golf courses.
+Scheduling practice Rounds is the sole responsibility of the player, not NAGA.
+Please notify the clubhouse that you are with the National Amputee Golf Association when you book your round.
+Rounds will be booked based on availability, discounted rates are available on August 22nd & 23rd after 12pm.
+Seniors may play a practice round after tournament play on Monday, August 24th.

 PRACTICE FACILITIES: Pre-round range balls, daily, are included in the competition fee.